carlostechis/Portfolio/README.md

 # Portfolio

-This portfolio is a small project using HTML / CSS anf Bootstrap.
+This portfolio is a small project using HTML / CSS and Bootstrap.
 I will be using this to showcase my projects!

 [Live Heroku Deployment](https://portfolio-carlosr.herokuapp.com/)